 19. Fresco — Cool/Cold/Fresh

 Don’t forget!
 Cool also refers to temperature.
 In Italian, the adjective for cool as in temperature is fresco.
 It can describe weather, food or even people.

-Posso avere un’acqua fresca?
-(Can I have a cold water?)
+Posso avere dell’acqua fresca?
+(Can I have some cold water?)

 Mi sono svegliato fresco e pronto!
 (I woke up fresh and ready!)

 Lastly, cool is now cool even in Italian.
 The word cool is so well-known all over the world that most young Italians just use the adjective in English.
 The word cool doesn’t change gender or quantity as an adjective in Italian.
 It remains cool no matter what it describes.

 La tua nuova gonna è davvero cool!
 (Your new skirt is really cool!)